FilgueirasR/cropDemand/README.md

 ## Installation

-To install the last version of cropZoning package follow this steps:
+To install the last version of cropDemand package follow this steps:

 ``` r
 devtools::install_github("FilgueirasR/cropDemand")